valeriansaliou/giggle/README.md

 ## How To Build It?

 Only JSJaCJingle.js raw sources are provided in this repository.
 Those are not usable out-of-the-box for production purposes.
-You first need to build the library components locally.
+You first need to build the library components on your local machine.

 **Important: our automated build system requires that you have NodeJS, NPM, GruntJS, Bower (+ bower-installer) and Java on your machine.
 UNIX systems (MacOS, Linux) are recommended to proceed build.**